 What form of money should I bring to the real estate closing in Rhode Island or Massachusetts?

 Purchasers should bring a bank check or certified funds to real property closing.
-If one of these options is not available, buyers should contact their closing lawyer at Slepkow Slepkow & Associates, Inc. to make arrangements to wire funds directly to the closing lawyer at least one business day prior to the day of closing.
+If one of these options is not available, buyers should contact their closing lawyer at Slepkow Slepkow & Associates, Inc. to to wire funds directly to the closing lawyer at least one business day prior to the day of closing.
 If verifiable funds are not present at the time of closing, the recording of the documents will be delayed and the buyer may not be able to move into the new home.
 Personal checks or cash are acceptable in nominal amounts up to a maximum of $1000.

 What obligations do sellers of real estate have prior to the closing?